floriann2/Entr-Code-Challenge/README.md

 # Entr-Code-Challenge

-Setup: Install XAMPP to run PHP & MySQL in your localhost web browser.
+Setup: Install XAMPP & its dependecies to run the PHP & MySQL scripts in your localhost web browser.

 Link to website: